LSU grad student banned from teaching after vulgar tirade directed at La. lawmaker

 The sender was later identified as Marcus Venable, an LSU graduate student who has been teaching sociology classes at the university.

-In the call, Venable can heard hurling profanity and telling Fesi that he "can't wait to read your name in the f***ing obituary."
+In the call, Venable can be heard hurling profanity and telling Fesi that he "can't wait to read your name in the f***ing obituary."

 LSU said in a statement Thursday that Venable would no longer be allowed to teach at the school, saying his message to the senator "crossed the line."